Never at War: Critiques of methodology

 Some find Weart's use of sources questionable, particularly regarding the conflicts in antiquity.
-He excludes the earlier wars of Rome, including the Punic Wars, bu stating that there are no primary sources and no reliable secondary sources, such as by a historian who could understand Punic, from Carthage, which makes it impossible to determine the exact form of government at the start of these wars.
+He excludes the earlier wars of Rome, including the Punic Wars, by stating that there are no primary sources and no reliable secondary sources, such as by a historian who could understand Punic, from Carthage, which makes it impossible to determine the exact form of government at the start of these wars.
 However, he uses Xenophon for other conflicts, who has also been doubted as a reliable source although not for the same reason.
 Also, many modern classicists agree that Rome and Carthage were oligarchic republics, "which suggests that excluding them was a largely arbitrary judgment that just happened to leave Weart's central claim intact."
 However, Weart states that there have been some wars between oligarchies and so they would add to his list, not disprove his statement.

 The Sicilian Expedition is sometimes mentioned as a war between somewhat-democratic states.
 Some democratic peace researchers have excluded the states in Ancient Greece because of the limited franchise and the use of allotment to select many government leaders.
 As noted earlier, Weart classifies Athens as a democracy and argues that the war was actually an example of a war between a democracy and an oligarchy.
 However, he also states, "The possibility that the Athenians were wrong suggests a qualification to our rule.
 Instead of saying that well-established democracies do not make war on their own kind, perhaps we should say that they do not make war on other states they perceive to be democracies."
 Critics argue that there is no ancient evidence for this perception and that the major source on Syracuse democracy is Thucydides, an Athenian.
 Weart states Aristotle, an Athenian metic, the only scholar who ever possessed the documents required to study the constitution of Syracuse, carefully avoided calling Syracuse a democracy.
 One of the main reasons for the Sicilian Expedition was that Syracuse was reported to have violent factional strife.
 Help from an inside group was essential since the Greeks lacked effective siege machinery, and the expedition was ill-suited for the alternative, a long wait to starve the defenders.
 In every other known case of cities being betrayed to an Athenian army, it was by a democratic faction.
 Furthermore, scholars have argued that Thucydides disliked democracy, which affected his descriptions and evaluations.
 Weart's argument on the Sicilian Expedition is similar to the position of the prominent scholar G.E.M. de Ste.
 Croix.

 The same review also includes a list of possible wars between Greek oligarchies, including the recurrent wars between Sparta and Argos.
 Weart mentions the wars in a footnote with references in which he states that Argos was a democracy.